Delve into the 25 most mind-bending, beguiling, or downright beautiful ’70s songs to kick back and light up too. Purple haze, Jesus saves.

 25. Bob Marley & The Wailers – No Woman, No Cry

-Looking back on the poverty and disenfranchisement of his time in Trench Town, Jamaica, Bob Marley was at his lilting, lyrical best on No Woman, No Cry.
+Looking back on the poverty and disenfranchisement of his time in Trench Town, Jamaica, Bob Marley was at his lilting, lyrical best with No Woman, No Cry.

 Marley implores people to dry their tears and have faith that things will get better, as he once did to his girlfriend.